bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `setStart(node, offset)` method steps are to [set the start](https://dom.spec.whatwg.org/#concept-range-bp-set) of [this](https://webidl.spec.whatwg.org/#this) to [boundary point](https://dom.spec.whatwg.org/#concept-range-bp) (node, offset).

-[Range/setEnd](https://developer.mozilla.org/en-US/docs/Web/API/Range/setEnd "The Range.setEnd() method sets the end position of a Range to be located at the given offset into the specified node x.Setting the end point above (higher in the document) than the start point will result in a collapsed range with the start and end points both set to the specified end position.")
+[Range/setEnd](https://developer.mozilla.org/en-US/docs/Web/API/Range/setEnd 'The Range.setEnd() method sets the end position of a Range to be located at the given offset into the specified node x.Setting the end point above (higher in the document) than the start point will result in a collapsed range with the start and end points both set to the specified end position.')

 In all current engines.